kivy/kivy/doc/sources/gsoc.rst

   Expected Outcome:

   - **Mentors**:
   - **Task level**:

-**Font Reshaping Support**
+**Font Reshaping and Font Fallback Support**

   Description:
     Currently Kivy does not support reshaping for alphabets such as Arabic, Persian, Thai, or Devanagari.
-The solution is to integrate a text shaping engine such as Harfbuzz.
+The solution is to integrate a text shaping engine- Harfbuzz.
 You would need to ensure that we can compile Harfbuzz on every platform and properly integrate it as a core text provider.

+    The second part of the same project would involve fant fallback support.
+    If a particular character is missing; currently we show a [] box.
+    The solution for this would involve either using a os api's if available or maintaining a hashtable for the default fonts on each OS which can be used for glyph fallback.

   References:
     - http://www.freedesktop.org/wiki/Software/HarfBuzz/